 STEP 2: CAPR REQUIREMENTS

-The Canadian Alliance of Physiotherapy Regulators (CAPR) oversees the practice of physiotherapy in Canada.
+The Canadian Alliance of Physiotherapy Regulators (CAPR) oversees the practice of physical therapy in Canada.
 CAPR handles credentialing and competency assessments.
 CAPR reviews education history and qualifications to decide whether candidates are eligible to pursue a license to practice in Canada.
-All physiotherapists, regardless of where training occurred, must successfully challenge CAPR’s Physiotherapy Competency Examination (PCE) in order to practice physical therapy in Canada.
+All physical therapists, regardless of where training occurred, must successfully challenge CAPR’s Physiotherapy Competency Examination (PCE) written component as a first step to licensure to practice physical therapy in Canada.

 PROOF OF LANGUAGE PROFICIENCY

 To ensure a smooth transition, English language proficiency is mandatory.
 It will also be a great asset in helping you settle in Canada.